 Following the merger, the ISM organisation, name and normal functions will continue unaltered.
 SMA members have become part of the ISM and are now known as ‘ISM-SMA’ members.
 The SMA name will live on through a number of services that will continue post-merger.

 The merger is the result of a considered process within the SMA, which consulted its members on possible futures for the organisation from 2012.
 SMA members indicated an overwhelming preference to explore merger with the ISM in November 2012, and at their AGM on 26 October 2013 voted unanimously for the association to merge with the larger ISM, the UK’s professional body for musicians.

-SMA Conference will be going ahead as normal.
-For further details, visit the SMA Conference page on this website.
+SMA Music Awards will continue as normal.
+For further details visit the SMA Music Awards page on this website.

 If you are interested in joining the ISM, visit our Join us section or call us on 020 7221 3499.